Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Experiments

 \subsection{GridWorld}

-In the GridWorld environment~\citep{bengio2021flow}, the model learns to achieve any given goals starting in a $H \times H$ grid.
+We first conduct a series of experiments based on the GridWorld environment~\citep{bengio2021flow}, in which the model learns to achieve any given goals starting in a $H \times H$ grid.
 Specifically, we investigate mazes with increasing horizons $H$ ($32$, $64$, and $128$), respectively, resulting in different levels of difficulty categorized as \textit{small}, \textit{medium}, and \textit{large}.

 We compare our proposed RBS-GFN approach with the following state-of-the-art baselines. (\romannumeral1) {GFN w/ HER}~\citep{her} is a GC-GFlowNets that relabels the negative reward in a failed trajectory with a positive reward. (\romannumeral2) {OC-GAFN}~\citep{pan2023pretraining} is a recent method that utilizes contrastive learning to complement successful experiences, and employs a trained Generative Augmented Flow Network (GAFN; \cite{gafn}) as an exploratory component to generate diverse outcomes $y$, which are subsequently provided to sample goal-conditioned trajectories. (\romannumeral3) {DQN w/ HER} leverages both deep Q-learning algorithm \citep{dqn,q-learning} and HER technique \citep{her} to learn a near-optimal policy.
-This baseline is used to ablate the effects of GFlowNet-based training compared with RL style methods.
+This baseline is used to ablate the effects of GFlowNet-based training compared with RL-style methods.
 To ensure fairness, each baseline has the same model architecture and training steps as RBS-GFN, and we follow the experimental setup for hyperparameters as in~\citep{pan2023pretraining}.
 We run each algorithm with three different seeds and report their performance in mean and standard deviation.
 A more detailed description of the experimental setup can be found in Appendix~\ref{sec:exp_setup}.